| BECOMING AN AMERICAN CITIZEN WHO QUALIFIES? Under

 not.
 Adopted children and stepchildren did

+not qualify.
 Parents Naturalized Between

 October 5, 1978 and February 26, 2001 - You